-This third edition handbook update is generously supported by a grant from Houston Endowment.
-The original development of this handbook would not have been possible without the support of the Hogg Foundation for Mental Health, Houston Endowment, and the Meadows Foundation.
-Reymundo Rodriguez and Jeff Patterson provided invaluable support.
-We would also like to thank the following people for their contributions to this handbook: Ken Arfa, M.D.; Jay Crowder, M.D.; Joel Feiner, M.D.; and attorneys Nathan Dershowitz, Lynda Frost, Ph.D., Alexandra Gauthier, Jeanette Drescher Green, Debbie Hiser, Barry Johnson, Corinne Mason, Beth Mitchell, and John Niland.
-Thanks are also due to the Texas Appleseed officers and board of directors who have given their time and legal expertise to the project, with special thanks to Allene D. Evans.
-Thanks also to Professor Charles Bubany, with Texas Tech University School of Law, for his contributions to Section 9 of this handbook.
+This fourth edition handbook is made possible by the Hogg Foundation for Mental Health.
+The original handbook was supported by the Hogg Foundation for Mental Health, Houston Endowment, and the Meadows Foundation.
+We would like to thank the following people for their contributions to this edition of the handbook: Brian Shannon, Jim Van Norman, M.D., Cindy Stormer, Jeanette Kinard, Floyd Jennings, Ph.D., Beth Mitchell, Kathryn Lewis, David Gonzales, and Raman Gill.
+A special thanks goes to Cindy Gibson with Disability Rights Texas for her review of Appendix B. We acknowledge contributions to prior editions from Ken Arfa, M.D.; Jay Crowder, M.D.; Joel Feiner, M.D.; and attorneys Nathan Dershowitz, Lynda Frost, Ph.D., Alexandra Gauthier, Jeanette Drescher Green, Debbie Hiser, Barry Johnson, Corinne Mason, and John Niland, as well as support from Reymundo Rodriguez and Jeff Patterson.